 - Executive Director of the Arab American Action Network

 Abudayyeh has strongly opposed precautions taken by the FBI and other federal agencies to guard against possible terrorist activity in the post-9/11 era.
-In a 2003 interview, Abudayyeh complained that “draconian measures” -- most notably the USA PATRIOT Act -- “and indiscriminate detentions and deportations have destabilized and criminalized Arab communities across the United States.”
-He lamented that “there has been an astonishing 50 percent drop in the U.S. government's acceptance of visitors' visa applications from Arab and Muslim countries.”
-He charged that “there have been racist attacks on mosques and churches … as well as dozens of incidents of physical attacks on Arab and Muslim men, youth, and women—especially against females who wear the traditional Muslim headdress, the hijab.”
-And he condemned “U.S. imperialism and its goals of hegemony over the Arab world and beyond.”
+In a 2003 interview, he lamented that “draconian measures” -- most notably the USA PATRIOT Act -- “and indiscriminate detentions and deportations” had “destabilized and criminalized Arab communities across the United States”; that there had been “an astonishing 50 percent drop in the U.S. government's acceptance of visitors' visa applications from Arab and Muslim countries”; and that America had seen a spate of “racist attacks on mosques and churches … as well as dozens of incidents of physical attacks on Arab[s] and Muslim[s] … especially against females who wear the traditional Muslim headdress, the hijab.”

 Condemning “U.S. imperialism and its goals of hegemony over the Arab world and beyond,” Abudayyeh said in that same 2003 interview: “The same [American capitalist] system that oppresses workers and poor people in this country has been doing the same in the Arab world, Africa, Latin America, and Asia, draining those regions' natural and human resources to profit multi-national corporations and the American ruling class.”
 He impugned “the historical racial profiling and anti-immigrant policies of the U.S. government” that had long afflicted “the oppressed nationalities of this country.”
 And he defended the Global Relief Foundation -- a charity that had been shut down by the U.S. Treasury Department for funneling money to terrorist groups -- and its imprisoned co-founder, Rabih Haddad.